gblazq/qosf-fall-2020-st/task3/README.md

 - Collect consecutive rotations around the same axis and acting on the same qubit and replace them by a single rotation.
 - Detect commuting operations and commute them to see if that enables other possible optimizations.
 - Find groups of rotations on a qubit, decompose them into their Euler angles, and translate that general rotation to RXs and RZs.
 I think this could work if there are a great number of consecutive rotations in a qubit.
-- Find consecutive, cancelling operations and delete them (for example, two consecutive CNOTs on the same qubits).
+- Find consecutive, cancelling operations and delete them (for example, two consecutive Hadamards or CNOTs on the same qubits).

 As an example, I have implemented the first optimization (the angle sums are explicit to show the changes).
 This example can be run with `main.py test.quil -o`.
+The algorithm for the optimization is equivalent to the translation algorithm, and it works by traversing the DAG and finding consecutive pairs of gates that may be optimized.
 The result is

 ```
 RZ(pi/2) 0